jimson-mathew/coursera/README.md

 Final Project
 ##A few words from the author/student/participant/victim
 Thank you for taking the time to review this project :grinning:.
-You probably have other commitments attend to, yet you are reading this and reviewing my project.
+You probably have other commitments to attend to, yet you are reading this and reviewing my project.
 Thank you for doing that.